 A Section 57 Declaration may be requested from the planning authority in relation to the type of works that it considers would or would not materially affect the character of the structure or of any element of special interest of the structure.
-Separately, a Section 5 Declaration can be sought from the Planning authority to establish if specific works (such as repairs and other modest works) proposed would be considered exempted development (i.e. would not materially affect the character of the structure or any element of special interest of the structure or any element of special interest of the structure or any element of special interest of the structure.
+Separately, a Section 5 Declaration can be sought from the Planning authority to establish if specific works (such as repairs and other modest works) proposed would be considered exempted development (i.e. would not materially affect the character of the structure or any element of special interest of the structure).